-Visitors always want to dig and find the most worthwhile souvenirs before they go back home from their Cambodia tours.
+Visitors always want to dig and find the most worthwhile souvenirs before returning home from their Cambodia tours.
 Indochina Odyssey Tours constantly receives questions from our customers such as where to shop and what to buy in Cambodia.
-That’s why we put together all the questions and answer them one by one to give you the best guide of shopping in Cambodia.
+That’s why we put together all the questions and answer them individually to give you the best guide for shopping in Cambodia.

 What to Buy in Cambodia

-Of course, this item is the favorite souvenirs in any tourist destination.
+Of course, this item is the favorite souvenir in any tourist destination.
 Bringing home a t-shirt featuring the famous Angkor Wat or other Khmer symbols is kind of cool.
-Price ranges from $2~5 depending on the quality and where you get.
+Price ranges from $2~5 depending on the quality and where you get it.

-Cambodia has never lack outstanding artists.
-You don’t have to go to galleries to get great paintings because the one you find in the streets is also a stunning work.
+Cambodia has never lacked outstanding artists.
+You don’t have to go to galleries to get great paintings because the one you find in the streets is also stunning work.
 It’s also good to support the local artists who don’t have the privilege of specific galleries.

-The Cambodians are endowed with the genuine skill of making handicraft and the ancient traditions were handed down from generation to generation.
-Delicate carvings, Buddha statues bas-reliefs (just as those you find at the enclosure of Banteay Srei) are available in both Phnom Penh and Siem Reap.
+The Cambodians are endowed with the genuine skill of making handicrafts and the ancient traditions were handed down from generation to generation.
+Delicate carvings and Buddha statues bas-reliefs (just as those you find at the enclosure of Banteay Srei) are available in both Phnom Penh and Siem Reap.